mre/endler.dev/content/2022/alloc/index.md

 helpful with frequent, small allocations with short lifespans

-## How To Block Allocations Altogether
+## How To Deny Allocations Altogether

 - cargo plugins to fail on allocs